Understanding Dave & Buster's Enter's Unusual Options Activity | Benzinga

 Understanding Dave & Buster's Enter's Unusual Options Activity

-Shares of Dave & Buster’s Enter (NASDAQ:PLAY) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $31.67.
+Dave & Buster’s Enter (NASDAQ:PLAY) shares experienced unusual options activity on Thursday.
+The stock price moved up to $33.66 following the option alert.

 - Trade Type: PUT